hay/dataknead/README.md

 Check out [the advanced example](https://github.com/hay/dataknead/blob/master/tests/advanced_example.py).

 ## Philosophy
 `dataknead` is intended for easy conversion between common data formats and basic manipulation.
-It's not ment as a replacement for more complex libraries like `pandas` or `numpy`.
+It's not a replacement for more complex libraries like `pandas` or `numpy`,but instead can be a useful addition to those libraries.

-* Keep the API minimal and [fluent](https://en.wikipedia.org/wiki/Fluent_interface)
+The API is as minimal as possible and [fluent](https://en.wikipedia.org/wiki/Fluent_interface).

-* Don't reinvent the wheel: reuse as many modules and conventions as possible.
-The XML loader uses the excellent [`xmltodict`](https://github.com/martinblech/xmltodict) module.
-The [`query`](#querypath) method is a very thin wrapper around [`jq`](https://stedolan.github.io/jq/).
+I try to use as many existing and well-tested libraries as possbile For example, the XML loader uses the excellent [`xmltodict`](https://github.com/martinblech/xmltodict) module.

 ## API